So you want to know how to dehydrate spinach... Keep reading.

 The best and easiest way of dehydrating spinach is to use an electric dehydrator or dry the leaves in a regular oven.
-Both ways are covered on this page.
+Both "how-to" methods are covered on this page.

-Dehydrating spinach lengthens its shelf life but also helps you create nutritious spinach powder for use in smoothies and other recipes.
+Not only does dehydrating spinach lengthen its shelf life, but you can also create nutritious spinach powder for use in smoothies and other recipes!

 This green leafy veggie is loaded with antioxidants such as Lutein, Zeaxanthin, and Beta-Carotene.